All Episodes

 Hour number two of the Rush Limbaugh Show.

-I'm Mark Davis filling in from WBAP in Dallas Fort Worth.
+I'm Mark Davis, filling in from WBAP in Dallas, Fort Worth.

 Great to have you all here.

-A lot of a lot of health care in the house, which I'm sure you would uh properly uh expect, and we're hopping back to your calls on that and various other things you might want to do, some places I want to go and I want to hear from some folks in Arizona and talk about the good people of Arizona as we work our way through the Friday Rush Limbaugh show.
+And I want to hear from some folks in Arizona and talk about the good people of Arizona as we work our way through the Friday Rush Limbaugh show.

-God bless him for his service to this nation, and God bless him for his service to conservatism on those issues when he chooses to be conservative, uh, occasions which are for most numerous enough.
+God bless him for his service to this nation, and God bless him for his service to conservatism on those issues when he chooses to be conservative, occasions which are for most not numerous enough.

 So along comes J.D.
 Hayworth, obviously more conservative than John McCain.

-So let's get those Tea Party passions, that whole town hall thing going and say thank you to Senator McCain, time to, you know, go whittle on the porch or whatever you want to do, uh, and let's get the more conservative guy in there.
+So let's get those tea party passions, that whole town hall thing going and say thank you to Senator McCain.

 But wait a minute.